alastria/alastria-identity-entity/README.md

 # Alastria Identity Service Provider
+This is an example of _Service Provider_ in Alastria.
+You can try the demo online accessing http://52.16.248.226/.

 This repository contains two main dockers, **spBackend** and **spFrontend**.

 This is an example of a Service Provider with Alastria.